-The fields of the objects of our class (i.e. the point’s coordinates) are declared as private and cannot be accessed by a "dot" notation.
-If we create an object from class Point, we can modify and read the properties (the coordinates) of the point only through the properties for access to them:
+The fields of our class (i.e. the point’s coordinates) are declared as private and cannot be accessed by a "dot" notation.
+If we create an object from class Point, we can modify and access the coordinates of the point only through the properties: